Glen Allen, VA dentist explains how to stop bad breath naturally and effectively

 Stop bad breath in its tracks

-Traditional treatments for bad breath have typically focused on masking the odor for a short period of time such as:insing with mouthwash; chewing gum or mints; wallowing capsules that promise to eliminate bad breath from within.
+Traditional treatments for bad breath have typically focused on masking the odor for a short time such as rinsing with mouthwash; chewing gum or mints; wallowing capsules that promise to eliminate bad breath from within.

-However, these measures do not actually address or treat the underlying issue of bad breath.
+However, these measures do not address or treat the underlying issue of bad breath.

 Schedule a consultation

 If you are tired of trying ineffective or temporary solutions for bad breath, we encourage you to call Richmond Family Dentistry to schedule a consultation.
-Our Richmond, VA office can be reached at (804) 381-6238.
-Call us today!
+Our Glen Allen, VA office can be reached at (804) 381-6238 or you can email us at email@example.com to schedule an appointment or if you have any questions.